watson-developer-cloud/unity-sdk/README.md

 ```

 ### Conversation
 With the IBM Watson™ [Conversation][conversation] service you can create cognitive agents - virtual agents that combine machine learning, natural language understanding, and integrated dialog scripting tools to provide outstanding customer engagements.
-A workspace should be created using [Conversation tooling][conversation_tooling] and a variable `ConversationV1_ID` should be set in the Config Editor with the Workspace ID.
+A workspace should be created using [Conversation tooling][conversation_tooling] and a variable `ConversationV1_ID` should be set in the Config Editor with the Workspace ID (In the Config Editor, click `Advanced Mode` and click `Add Variable`).
 This is required for the service status check in the `Config Editor`.

 ```cs
 private Conversation m_Conversation = new Conversation();